maxrave-dev/SimpMusic/README.md

 ## Data

-- This app using hidden API from YouTube Music with some tricks to get data from YouTube Music.
+- This app uses hidden API from YouTube Music with some tricks to get data from YouTube Music.
 - Thanks for [InnerTune](https://github.com/z-huang/InnerTune/) for the idea to get data from YouTube Music.
 This repo is my inspiration to create this app
 - My app is using [SponsorBlock](https://sponsor.ajay.app/) to skip sponsor in YouTube videos.
-  Thanks for this great service
+  Thanks for this excellent service
 - Lyrics data from Musixmatch.
 More information [Musixmatch](https://developer.musixmatch.com/)

 ## Privacy

-SimpMusic don't have any tracker or third party server for collecting user data.
-If YouTube logged-in user enable "Send back to Google" feature, SimpMusic only use YouTube Music Tracking API to send listening history and listening record of video to Google for better recommendation and supporting artist or YouTube Creator (For API refference, see [this](https://github.com/maxrave-dev/SimpMusic/blob/13f7ab6e5fa521b62a9fd31a1cefdc2787a1a8af/kotlinYtmusicScraper/src/main/java/com/maxrave/kotlinytmusicscraper/Ytmusic.kt#L639C4-L666C1)).
+SimpMusic doesn't have any tracker or third-party server for collecting user data.
+If YouTube logged-in user enable "Send back to Google" feature, SimpMusic only use YouTube Music Tracking API to send listening history and listening record of video to Google for better recommendations and supporting artist or YouTube Creator (For API reference, see [this](https://github.com/maxrave-dev/SimpMusic/blob/13f7ab6e5fa521b62a9fd31a1cefdc2787a1a8af/kotlinYtmusicScraper/src/main/java/com/maxrave/kotlinytmusicscraper/Ytmusic.kt#L639C4-L666C1)).

 ## Translation

 [![Crowdin](https://badges.crowdin.net/simpmusic/localized.svg)](https://crowdin.com/project/simpmusic)
-You can help me to translate this app to your language by using Crowdin [SimpMusic on Crowdin](https://crowdin.com/project/simpmusic)
+You can help me to translate this app into your language by using Crowdin [SimpMusic on Crowdin](https://crowdin.com/project/simpmusic)

 ## FAQ

 #### 1. Wrong Lyrics?

-YouTube Music is not official partner of Musixmatch so can't get lyrics directly if using YouTube " videoId" parameter.
+YouTube Music is not an official partner of Musixmatch so you can't get lyrics directly if using YouTube " videoId" parameter.
 So I need to use some "String Matcher" and "Duration" for search lyrics.
-So sometime, some song or video get wrong lyric
+So sometimes, some songs or videos get the wrong lyric

 #### 2. Why the name or brand is "SimpMusic"?

 Simply, because I love this name.
-It's combination of Simple and Music.
-But SimpMusic is not simple app, it's all you need about music streaming app.
+It's a combination of Simple and Music.
+But SimpMusic is not simple app, it's all you need for a music streaming app.

 ## Support

-Join my Discord server to update the newest features, tips and report bugs
+Join my Discord server to update the newest features, tips, and report bugs
 |   [<img src="https://upload.wikimedia.org/wikipedia/vi/7/72/Discord_logo.svg.png" height="40">]() | [Discord](https://discord.gg/Rq5tWVM9Hg) |
 |---------|---------|